-Swiss soil classification differentiates hydromorphic features of soils in more detail, describing the degree, depth and source of waterlogging by 3 supplementary qualifiers for stagnic, gleyic or anoxic profiles (I, G, R; categorical attributes, Brunner et al., 1997).
-To reduce complexity of classification, we aggregated these qualifiers to three ordered levels well drained (qualifiers I1-I2, G1-G3, R1 or no hydromorphic qualifier), moderately well drained (I3-I4, G4) and poorly drained (G5- G6, R2-R5).
+Swiss soil classification differentiates the hydromorphic features of soils in more detail, describing the degree, depth and source of waterlogging with three supplementary qualifiers for stagnic, gleyic or anoxic profiles (I, G, R; categorical attributes, Brunner et al., 1997).
+To reduce the complexity of classification, we aggregated these qualifiers to three ordered levels: well drained (qualifiers I1-I2, G1-G3, R1 or no hydromorphic qualifier), moderately well drained (I3-I4, G4) and poorly drained (G5-G6, R2-R5).

-For validation we used the same 198 sites as for presence of waterlogged soil horizons, but only 732 sites were used for model building due to missing data in the covariates missing supplementary qualifiers.
-The majority (66.6 %) of the 930 sites were well drained, only 12.7 % were classified as moderately well drained and 20.7 % as poorly drained (Table S3 in Supplement).
+For validation we used the same 198 sites as for the presence of waterlogged soil horizons, but only 732 sites were used for model building due to missing supplementary qualifiers.
+The majority (66.6%) of the 930 sites were well drained, only 12.7% were classified as moderately well drained and 20.7% as poorly drained (Table S3 in the Supplement).